kubernetes/community/events/elections/2019/README.md

 You will be ranking your choices of the candidates with an option for "no opinion".
 In the event of a tie, a coin will be flipped.

-The election will open for voting on September 20, 2019 around 04:00pm UTC and end two weeks after on October 4, 2019 at 01:00am UTC.
+The election will open for voting the morning September 28, 2019 via email and end two weeks after on October 2, 2019 at 00:00am UTC.
 You will receive an email to the address on file at the start of the election from "Kubernetes (CIVS Poll Supervisor) `<civs@cs.cornell.edu>`, please whitelist if necessary.
 Detailed voting instructions will be addressed in email and the CIVS polling page.
+Please note that email ballots might be unreliable, so you are encouraged to contact the election officials if you do not receive a ballot by September 29.

 ### Officers